pubsubdb/pubsubdb/docs/data_mapping.md

 ### Example 2) Instance Property Syntax

-Consider a second example that returns the `length` of a string.
-The standard *property-based* approach is as follows:
+Consider a second example that uses *property-based* access to return the `length` of a string.

 ```javascript
 const length = someString.length
 ```

-On the other hand, the functional approach remains syntactically consistent:
+The functional approach remains syntactically consistent.

 ```javascript
 const length = stringLength(someString);